Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Pathophysiology

 Steroidogenesis: Deficiency in 21-hydroxylase (green vertical bar visible near the top center) leads to accumulation of progesterone and 17α-hydroxyprogesterone; excessive accumulation of these steroids leads to their conversion to androgens (lower left), whereas production of mineralcorticoids and glucocorticoids (top left), including cortisol, is reduced.

 The enzyme P450c21, commonly referred to as 21-hydroxylase (21-OH), is embedded in the smooth endoplasmic reticulum of the cells of the adrenal cortex.
 It catalyzes hydroxylation of 17α-hydroxyprogesterone (17OHP) to 11-deoxycortisol in the glucocorticoid pathway, which starts from pregnenolone and finishes with cortisol.
 It also catalyzes hydroxylation of progesterone to 11-deoxycorticosterone (DOC) in the mineralocorticoid pathway on its way from pregnenolone to aldosterone.

 Deficient activity of this enzyme reduces the efficiency of cortisol synthesis, with consequent hyperplasia of the adrenal cortex and elevation of ACTH levels.
 ACTH stimulates the uptake of cholesterol and the synthesis of pregnenolone.
 Steroid precursors up to and including progesterone, 17α-hydroxypregnenolone, and especially 17OHP accumulate in the adrenal cortex and circulating blood.
 Blood levels of 17OHP can reach 10-1000 times the normal concentration.

 Since 21-hydroxylase activity is not involved in the synthesis of androgens, a substantial fraction of the large amounts of 17α-hydroxypregnenolone is diverted to the synthesis of DHEA, androstenedione, and other androgens of adrenal origin beginning in the third month of fetal life in both sexes.

 Synthesis of aldosterone is also dependent on 21-hydroxylase activity.
 Although fetal production is impaired, it causes no prenatal effects, as the placental connection allows maternal blood to "dialyze" the fetus and maintain both electrolyte balance and blood volume.

 Diagnosis

 Since CAH is an autosomal recessive disease, most children with CAH are born to parents unaware of the risk and with no family history.
-Each child will have a 25% chance of being born with the disease.
+Each child born to two carrier parents will have a 25% chance of having the disease.